JacksonGrimm/AWS-Cloud-Practitioner-Study-Guide/README.md

   - **Features**: A secure, temperature-controlled, GPS-tracked container that ensures the physical safety and security of your data during transport.
   - **Storage Capacity**: Capable of transporting up to 100PB of data in a single shipment, making it suitable for massive data lake migrations, large-scale backup and recovery, and major data center shutdowns or moves.

+## AWS Security

+### WAF (Web Application Firewall)

+- Allows users to create rules to filter web traffic, including IP addresses, request headers, and custom URIs.
+- Provides built-in protections against SQL injection and XSS attacks.
+- Offers control to block or rate limit bots.

+### Key Management Service (KMS)

+- Service for creating and managing cryptographic keys.
+- Enables encryption to protect data.

+### Shield

+- DDoS protection service for applications running on AWS.
+- Comes in two tiers: Standard (sufficient for most DDoS attacks) and Advanced (for large-scale, sophisticated attacks).
+- AWS Shield Standard is included at no extra cost.

+### IAM (Identity and Access Management)

+- Manage who or what can access services and resources in AWS.
+- Centrally manage fine-grained permissions and analyze access.
+- **Roles**: Collections of permissions for temporary access to resources.
+- **Groups**: Manage roles and policies for a collection of users simultaneously.
+- **Policies**: Documents defining permitted API actions on AWS services.

+## AWS Database Storage

+### DynamoDB

+- Serverless NoSQL database.
+- Fast and scalable with single-digit millisecond response times.
+- Maintenance-free with no downtime.
+- Pay-for-what-you-use pricing model.

+### RDS (Relational Database Service)

+- AWS's solution for relational databases.
+- Supports various SQL engines including PostgreSQL, MySQL, SQL Server, Oracle, etc.

+### Aurora

+- Offers serverless, autoscaling, and provisioning for relational database services.
+- Supports MySQL and PostgreSQL compatibility.

+### DMS (Database Migration Service)

+- Assists with planning, assessing, converting, and migrating databases to AWS.
+- Simple to use with no installation required.
+- Minimal downtime, as migration can occur while the source database is operational.

+### Accelerators

+- **DAX (DynamoDB Accelerator)**: Caching service for DynamoDB to improve lookup times from milliseconds to microseconds.